xinlin-z/tklog/README.md

-**tklog class** can be used anywhere in GUI window, it's an enhanced scrolledtext widget (from Python standard libary) which added to response Up and Donw key press, **right click will open a menu that gives you two options:
+**tklog class** can be used anywhere in GUI window, it's an enhanced scrolledtext widget (from Python standard libary) which added to response Up and Donw key press, right click will open a menu that gives you two options:
-(1) Export all to file, (2) Copy to clipboard. **
+(1) Export all to file, (2) Copy to clipboard.

 **winlog class** is a modaless toplevel window by using tklog, that's all.

-All text area is readonly, and so you do not need to worry that the log information would be broken by any reasons.
+All text area is **readonly**, and so you do not need to worry that the log information would be broken by any reasons.